-There are two ways to submit a form for CGI processing.First, using the HTTP POST verb, forms can be submitted with (name, value) pairs encoded in the body of the request.
+The two methods to submit a form for CGI processing are presented below:

+First method, using the HTTP POST verb, the HTML forms can be submitted with (name, value) pairs encoded in the body of the request.

-Second, using the HTTP GET verb, forms can be submitted by supplying (name, value) pairs in the URL.
+Second method, using the HTTP GET verb, forms can be submitted by supplying (name, value) pairs in the URL.

-<form method="POST" action="http://somedi.agile.ro/register" accept-charset="UTF-8" data-request="onRegister" data-request-flash="1" data-request-error="showAjaxMessages(this, context, textStatus, jqXHR, &quot;error&quot;)" id="register-form" enctype="multipart/form-data"><input name="_session_key" type="hidden" value="Eh9NL0t1TzzrbWCYnwS2RzOZJa5jl6TVtkHJyg7N"><input name="_token" type="hidden" value="k25EOqdrPKHrCzhMRgNkGJ2yPRSlQJSVq3wgbvQ4"> <input type="hidden" name="groups[]" value="2" />

-The SoMeDi platform has an option to secure communication and submissions forms through website also called Secure Hyper Text Transfer Protocol or https.
+The SoMeDi platform includes the option to secure communication and submissions of HTML forms through website by using Secure Hyper Text Transfer Protocol or https.

 Submissions through the secured web form are stored in a way that only authorized and authenticated users can view the results

 2.3.
 Data Extraction Techniques [Turkish Use Case]

-2.2.
+…….

+2.4.
 Data Models

-[SIVECO]

 Data Warehouse

-InnoDB engine is used, which support foreign key and transaction.
-The default character set for this table is UTF8, which supports all languages for internationalization

-Data sore repository with complete view of the business data:
+For the Somedi recruiting use case InnoDB engine is used, which supports foreign key and transaction.
+The default character set for this table is UTF8, which supports all languages for internationalization.
+The Data store repository with complete view of the business data is as follows:

 Aggregated data from multiple sources